tensorflow/tensorflow/README.md

 non-guaranteed backward compatible API for
 [other languages](https://www.tensorflow.org/api_docs).

-Keep up-to-date with release announcements and security updates by subscribing to [announce@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/announce).
+Keep yourself up-to-date with release announcements and security updates by subscribing to [announce@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/announce).
 See all the [mailing lists](https://www.tensorflow.org/community/forums).